Sea Turtle Conservation in Mexico

 You don’t need previous experience to join.
 You’ll be supervised by experts, and Projects Abroad staff are always available to provide guidance and advice.

-There’s always a lot to be done at La Peñita de Jaltemba!
+There’s always a lot to do at La Peñita de Jaltemba!
 Here are some of the activities you can get involved in:

 Your project will be divided into several areas: